• Play the sound file

 Action is the best option in treating the dotard who, hard of hearing, is uttering only what he wants to say.

-End quote; and then, the closing flourish, quote:
+And then, the closing flourish, quote:

 I will surely and definitely tame the mentally deranged U.S. dotard with fire.

-End quote.
 Well, that word "dotard" had the commentariat scratching their heads and reaching for their dictionaries.
 Juan Williams, on Fox News, confessed he'd never heard the word before, and his four co-panelists on The Five seemed equally lost.

 That was depressing.
 All right, "dotard" isn't an everyday word, but it's one that a decently well-read person, such as I take Juan Williams to be, ought to know.
 It shows up four times in Shakespeare.